maxShiftkeyDev/schx-job-viewer/README.md

 A web application for viewing and managing ScheduleX integration jobs.
 This app provides a user-friendly interface to monitor job processing, filter results by company, and download job logs.

+## Project Overview

+This project consists of three main components that work together:

+### 🖥️ **Frontend (React/Vite)**

+- Web application for viewing and managing ScheduleX jobs
+- Connects to the backend API to fetch job data and download logs
+- Provides filtering and user interface functionality

+### 🔧 **Backend (AWS Lambda)**

+- REST API service running on AWS Lambda
+- Handles job data retrieval and log file generation
+- Provides endpoints for listing jobs and generating download URLs
+- **Status**: Already deployed and running in AWS

+### 🔌 **Workato SDK Connector**

+- Custom Workato connector for ScheduleX integrations
+- Provides `create_new_employee_job` action for Workato workflows
+- Must be deployed to individual Workato tenants for use

 ## Project Documentation

 📋 **[Project Diagram & Architecture](https://miro.com/app/board/uXjVIqTyRNc=/)** - View the complete project design, architecture, and workflow diagrams